seedstack/seedstack/README.md

 The following commands require Git installed, and an environment able to use make.
 Windows users take a look at [babun](https://github.com/babun/babun).

-    git clone file:////B932250/gitrepo/seedstack
+    git clone git@github.com:seedstack/seedstack.git
-    git submodule init
-    git submodule update
-    make build
+    make init

-This will clone all the seedstack projects and build them in the right order, i.e. according to dependencies.

-If you want to update all the projects use the following command:
+If you want to update all the projects to the latest master use the following command:

-    git submodule foreach git fetch

-Be careful with a `foreach git pull` !
+    make update

 # Usage of submodule